Arctic walrus spotted on Harris

 Arctic walrus 'Wally' spotted on Isle of Harris

-An Arctic walrus has been spotted on the Isle of Harris in the Western Isles, according to islanders.
+An Arctic walrus has been spotted on the Isle of Harris in the Western Isles.

-It is believed to be the same animal seen in North Ronaldsay and Sanday, in Orkney, and at Armadale in Sutherland in March.
+It is the same animal that was seen in North Ronaldsay and Sanday, in Orkney, at Armadale in Sutherland, and Dunnet Head in Caithness in March.

-The walrus, nicknamed Wally, was also reported to have been seen at Dunnet Head on the Caithness coast, also in March.

 The last time a walrus had been spotted on the Scottish mainland was in 1954.